ramiabukhader/Learning-Systems-Assignments/README.md

 # Projects
-This repository consists all projects i've worked on in my career
+This repository consists of the assignments from an AI course called learning systems, the course was about teaching how to build artificial intelligence models using python.